vchaindz/vcn/README.md

 > The exit code will be `0` only if all the assets in you other command outputs are verified.

 #### Authenticate by a specific signer
-By adding `--key`, you can authenticate that your asset has been signed by a specific signer’s public key address.
+By adding `--signerID`, you can authenticate that your asset has been signed by a specific SignerID.
+> A SignerID is the signer public address (represented as a 40 hex characters long string prefixed with `0x`).

 ```
-vcn authenticate --key 0x8f2d1422aed72df1dba90cf9a924f2f3eb3ccd87 docker://hello-world
+vcn authenticate --signerID 0x8f2d1422aed72df1dba90cf9a924f2f3eb3ccd87 docker://hello-world
 ```

 #### Authenticate by a list of signers

 If an asset you or your organization wants to trust needs to be verified against a list of signers as a prerequisite, then use the `vcn authenticate` command and the following syntax:

-- Add a `--key` flag in front of each key you want to add
+- Add a `--signerID` flag in front of each SignerID you want to add
-(eg. `--key 0x0...1 --key 0x0...2`)
+(eg. `--signerID 0x0...1 --signerID 0x0...2`)
-- Or set the env var `VCN_KEY` correctly by using a space to separate each key (eg. `VCN_KEY=0x0...1 0x0...2`)
+- Or set the env var `VCN_SIGNERID` correctly by using a space to separate each SignerID (eg. `VCN_SIGNERID=0x0...1 0x0...2`)
-> Be aware that using the `--key` flag will take precedence over `VCN_KEY`.
+> Be aware that using the `--signerID` flag will take precedence over `VCN_SIGNERID`.

 The asset authentication will succeed only if the asset has been signed by at least one of the signers.